Josh Eppiah

 Joshua Felix Okpoda Eppiah (born 11 October 1998) is a Belgian professional footballer who plays as a forward for Morecambe.

 Club career

 Eppiah made his professional debut for OH Leuven on 23 November 2020 in the home match against Sint-Truiden.
-Eppiah was subbed in on the hour mark to replace Olivier Myny, scored after 73 minutes to put OH Leuven in the lead 2-1, but made a defensive error just five minutes before time resulting in Sint-Truiden scoring the equaliser.
+Eppiah was subbed in on the hour mark to replace Olivier Myny, scored after 73 minutes to put OH Leuven in the lead 2–1, but made a defensive error just five minutes before time resulting in Sint-Truiden scoring the equaliser.

 On 28 January 2022, he joined League Two club Northampton Town on loan until the end of the season.

 After a spell in Brazil with Amazonas, Eppiah joined Morecambe in September 2025.
+On 16 May 2026, Morecambe announced he was being released.

 International career

 Eppiah was born in Belgium and is of Nigerian descent.
 He is a youth international for Belgium.